8.45am - School Opens

 Dinners are provided by an organisation called Chartwells.
-A menu for the week is available here.
+A menu for the week is available at the bottom of the page.
 Special themed menus and celebrations happen at different points throughout the year to replace the planned menu.
 Please be aware that the menu is subject to change at short notice.

 Pupils are expected to dress smartly and to wear school uniform in all school activities.
 We feel it gives the children a sense of belonging and encourages equality amongst their peers.